smithjd/sql-pet/docs/098-leveraging-database-views.md

 ```
 ## Joining, by = "businessentityid"
 ```
- Notice that we're dropping the Sales Managers -- who don't have a `territoryid`.
+ Notice that we're dropping the Sales Managers who appear in the `salesperson_info` data frame because they don't have a `territoryid`.

-## Compare the official from a view and the dplyr output
+## Compare the official view and the dplyr output

-Use `pivot_wider` to make it easier to compare the native view to our dplyr version.
+Use `pivot_wider` to make it easier to compare the native `view` to our dplyr replicate.

 ```r